-During the 2022/2023 Academic Year the trustees continued to be aware of their responsibility to monitor the Governance of the Academy.
-The main challenge for governors this year was the need to recruit an experienced chair to replace the previous chair who resigned in June 2022 after less than 12 months in office.
-A new chair was appointed in May 2023 and in the absence of a chair, the vice-chair acted as chair.
+During the 2023/2024 Academic Year the trustees continued to be aware of their responsibility to monitor the Governance of the Academy.
+The main challenge this year was to recruit a new chair to replace C Vidal-Hall who stepped down as Chair in October 2023.
+The Vice Chair, N T L Thomas, acted as chair for the interim period.
+S Merullo was appointed chair by the board in December 2023.